securesvet/securesvet/README.md

 # My name is <a href="http://www.mursvet.ru">Svet</a> 👋
 Hey there!
-My name is Sviatoslav Murzin and currently I'm seeking for a job as a frontend-developer, all of the information about me and my code you can find down below.
+My name is Sviatoslav Murzin and currently I'm seeking for a job as a frontend-developer (React, NEXT.JS) , all of the information about me and my code you can find down below.

 Take a look at my website.
 What if you could found more information there? https://www.mursvet.ru